MetaLang/d-articles/std-variant is everything cool about d.md

 ## Problems with std::visit and how D fixes them

-The main problem with the C++ version is that - aside from clunkier template syntax - metaprogramming is very arcane and convoluted, and there are almost no static introspection tools included out of the box, except for the absolute basics in `std::type_traits` (there are a few third-party solutions, which are appropriately horrifying and verbose).
+The main problem with the C++ implementation is that - aside from clunkier template syntax - metaprogramming is very arcane and convoluted, and there are almost no static introspection tools included out of the box, except for the absolute basics in `std::type_traits` (there are a few third-party solutions, which are appropriately horrifying and verbose).
-This makes implementing `std::visit` much more difficult than it has to be, and also pushes that complexity down to the consumer of the library; my eyes bled at this code from the article:
+This makes implementing `std::visit` much more difficult than it has to be, and also pushes that complexity down to the consumer of the library; my eyes bled at this code from Mr. Kline's article:

 ```C++
 template <class...
 Fs>